aleremfer/hallucination-cases/README.md

 This repository documents clear cases of factual hallucinations produced by large language models, primarily observed in Spanish-language contexts and in cultural references specific to Spain.

+## Scope and case structure

+Some folders may represent emerging pattern labels rather than isolated cases.
+Cases are organized by recurring failure patterns rather than chronology.

+Common patterns observed include:
+- fabricated cultural entities
+- misattributed authorship or origin
+- geographic and contextual hallucinations
+- plausibility traps driven by narrative coherence

+This repository does not aim to provide an exhaustive taxonomy.
+It focuses on well-documented, reproducible examples suitable for qualitative QA and evaluation work.

 ## Example case

 **Case:** Fabricated Spanish underground rap group ("8n8")